 Although they are both Presidents of their respective high school parliaments, Mina and Hamza come from very different parts of Serbia.
 Mina hails from Kragujevac, the fourth largest town in the country, while Hamza lives in Novi Pazar, a more remote region with probably the youngest population in Serbia.
 What the two have in common, however, is a drive to change their societies for the better, starting with promoting youth participation in decision-making.

-Mina and Hamza are just two of approximately 23,000 students from 40 different schools in Serbia who participated in USAID’s Government Accountability Initiative (GAI) to date.
-Launched in 2018, GAI works to foster government accountability and to increase connections among and between government bodies and members of the public, including youth.
+Mina and Hamza are just two of approximately 23,000 students from 40 different schools in Serbia who participated in USAID’s Government Accountability Initiative (GAI).
+From 2018 to 2022, GAI worked to foster government accountability and to increase connections among and between government bodies and members of the public, including youth.

 Transparency International lists Serbia as a “country to watch” and notes the country’s ongoing challenge with democratic erosion.
 The underlying reasons for Serbia’s battle with corruption are numerous and complex, ranging from economic turmoil to currently low rates of citizen involvement in and oversight of their government.